hrbrmstr/swiftr/README.md

 ## Description

-eamless R and Swift Integration
+Seamless R and Swift Integration

 ## What’s Inside The Tin